akshaypdas3/flo/README.md

 For someone on a fixed salary, tracking expenses is straightforward.
 Money comes in on a schedule, bills go out, and the math is simple.

-But for a business owner or freelancer, it's a completely different story.
+For a business owner or freelancer, it's a different story.

 Income isn't fixed.
-Some months it's a big client.
-Other months it's multiple smaller ones.
-On top of that, there are insurance premiums, policy renewals, vendor payments, and a dozen other recurring commitments that don't follow a neat calendar.
-Life gets busy, and things slip through the cracks — a missed bill here, a forgotten renewal there.
+Some months it's one big client.
+Other months it's several small ones.
+On top of that there are insurance premiums, policy renewals, vendor payments, and a dozen other recurring commitments that don't follow a neat calendar.
+Life gets busy and things slip.
+A missed bill here, a forgotten renewal there.

-I was serving my notice period when this came up.
-My uncle and I were having tea, and he started talking about this exact problem.
-As someone running a business, he said he had no good way to track everything — not just where the money was going, but when things were due.
+This came up over tea with my uncle, who runs his own business.
+He said he had no good way to track any of it - not just where the money was going, but when things were due.
 Insurance.
 Policies.
 Annual payments.
-The stuff that sneaks up on you.
+The things that sneak up on you.

 He asked if I could build something for it.
 Not an enterprise finance tool.
 Just something that made his life easier.